Standard Vs. Premium Text Message Charges: a Guide to SMS Fees

 Entering SMS sweepstakes is a fast and fun way to win.
-However, text message sweepstakes may have charges associated with them.
-There are two types of charges to watch out for before you enter sweepstakes by text -- standard and premium text message charges.
+However, while all sweepstakes are free text message sweepstakes may have charges associated with them that online sweepstakes do not.
+There are two types of SMS fees to watch out for before you enter sweepstakes by text: standard and premium text message charges.

 What Are Standard Text Message Charges?

 If you read the rules of SMS sweepstakes, you might see a line that says something like: "standard text message rates apply."
 These are the fees you pay your mobile provider to send or receive SMS messages.

 How much you'll pay, or if you need to pay anything at all, depends on your individual service plan.
 Some of the common options include:

 - Unlimited Text Messaging: For one flat rate, you can send and receive as many text messages as you like.

 - Limited Text Messaging: For a flat rate, you can send a specific number of text messages at no additional charge.
 This could be a couple of hundred messages or more than a thousand, depending on your plan.